midniteclub/SumGen/README.md

 Text Summary Generator
 -----------------
 This Flask application allows users to upload PDF, DOCX, and TXT files and generates summaries of the contained text.
-Utilizing PyMuPDF for PDFs, python-docx for DOCX files, and basic Python for TXT files, optional pegasus-xsum language model for summary generation, and newly added image generation using Stable Diffusion--the app provides an easy-to-use interface for extracting, summarizing, and visualizing text.
+Utilizing PyMuPDF for PDFs, python-docx for DOCX files, and basic Python for TXT files, using a fine-tuned neural network and optional pegasus-xsum language model for summary generation, and newly added image generation using Stable Diffusion--the app provides an easy-to-use interface for extracting, summarizing, and visualizing text.

 Features